 LEAD (Leadership Education in Advancing Diversity): A program, created in 2017, with the vision to educate and empower the next generation of medical leaders to carry forward the mission of diversity and inclusion.
 The LEAD program is a voluntary, 10-month longitudinal program, for residents and fellows to provide leadership training and mentorship in creating scholarly works around diversity and inclusion topics.
 It consists of monthly, 2-hour evening sessions.
 The first hour is devoted to interactive discussion-based lectures led by leaders in and outside of Stanford community.
 The second hour is spent working in mentored, small groups on developing workshop presentations, culminating in the annual Diversity and Inclusion Forum to showcase the scholarly works completed.

 In our inaugural year (2017-2018), we had 3 small groups and LEAD participants presented 3 local, 2 regional, and 4 national workshops.
-For 2018-2019, we are expanding outside of Pediatrics to also include: Internal Medicine, Emergency Medicine, OB/GYN, Psychiatry, Surgery, and Anesthesia.
+For 2018-2019, we expanded outside of Pediatrics to also include: Internal Medicine, Emergency Medicine, OB/GYN, Psychiatry, Surgery, and Anesthesia.
+For 2019-2020, LEAD continues to expand to include residents, fellows and faculty across the School of Medicine.

 We were fortunate to have Stanford Diverse Stories feature a short video about our program.